George Wade Share1

 Last Edited=28 Mar 2008

 From 11 April 1888, her married name became Harmsworth.
-As a result of her marriage, Mary Elizabeth Milner was styled as Baroness Northcliffe on 27 December 1905.
-She was invested as a Knight Grand Cross, Order of the British Empire (G.B.E.) in 1918.3 As a result of her marriage, Mary Elizabeth Milner was styled as Viscountess Northcliffe on 14 January 1918.
-She was registered as a Associate, Royal Red Cross (A.R.R.C.) in 1919.3 She was invested as a Dame of Grace, Order of St. John of Jerusalem (D.G.St.J.).3 From 4 April 1923, her married name became Hudson.
+After her marriage, Mary Elizabeth Milner was styled as Baroness Northcliffe on 27 December 1905.
+She was appointed Knight Grand Cross, Order of the British Empire (G.B.E.) in 1918.3 After her marriage, Mary Elizabeth Milner was styled as Viscountess Northcliffe on 14 January 1918.
+She was registered as a Associate, Royal Red Cross (A.R.R.C.) in 1919.3 She was appointed Dame of Grace, Most Venerable Order of the Hospital of St. John of Jerusalem (D.G.St.J.)3 From 4 April 1923, her married name became Hudson.

 Citations